The Private Competition Enforcement Review: Singapore

-Only after the CCCS has found a party to be in breach of Singapore's competition laws and after the expiry of any applicable appeal period, can third parties bring an action.
+Follow-on litigation is permitted under the Act but only after the CCCS has found a party to be in breach of Singapore's competition laws and after the expiry of any applicable appeal period, can third parties bring such an action.
 This approach is likely in recognition of the fact that a generalist court is not always the best qualified to undertake determinations of alleged contraventions of competition law that often involve very technical analysis.
 Additionally, as noted above, Section 86 of the Act specifically states that the right to private action is only available to 'any person who suffers loss or damages directly as a result of any infringement'.

 Litigation privilege is intended to maintain the confidentiality required by parties to prepare their case and strategy in litigation.
 The main source of Singapore law for litigation privilege is common law and has been explicitly recognised in past Singapore Supreme Court cases.

-In respect of private civil claims, an offer to settle can be made (and accepted) at any time before the court finalises the matter.19 There is no requirement for leave of the court to be obtained before accepting an offer to settle.
-Where an offer is accepted, the court can incorporate any of its terms into a judgment.20
+In respect of private civil claims, an offer to settle can be made (and accepted) at any time before the court finalises the matter.20 There is no requirement for leave of the court to be obtained before accepting an offer to settle.
+Where an offer is accepted, the court can incorporate any of its terms into a judgment.21

-An offer to settle is not filed with the court and no statement of the fact that such an offer has been made will be contained in any court document.
-Where an offer to settle is not accepted, no communication in respect of the offer can be made to the court until all questions of liability and the relief have been determined.21
+An offer to settle is not filed with the court, and no statement of the fact that such an offer has been made will be contained in any court document.
+Where an offer to settle is not accepted, no communication in respect of the offer can be made to the court until all questions of liability and the relief have been determined.22

 Indemnification and contribution